pandora-web-server/pandora-web-server/headers-module/README.md

-# Headers Module for Pingora
+# Headers Module for Pandora Web Server

 This crate allows defining additional HTTP headers to be sent with responses.
 It should be called before other handlers such as `static-files-module` or `virtual-hosts-module` to add